willroberts/rpg/README.md

 Technical spec notes can be found in the `docs` directory.
 For code documentation, use `go doc`.

+## Development Log

+For chronological development notes, see `DEVLOG.md`.

 ## Credits

 Art Assets: Jesse Freeman, Tile Crusader